How To Stop Throwing Up Bile Immediately? | Quick Relief Guide

 Key Takeaways: How To Stop Throwing Up Bile Immediately?

-➤ Stay hydrated by sipping small amounts of water frequently.
+Stay hydrated by sipping small amounts of water or oral rehydration solution frequently.

-➤ Avoid solid foods until vomiting subsides completely.
+Avoid solid foods until vomiting settles and fluids stay down.

-➤ Rest your stomach by fasting for a few hours.
+Rest your stomach by pausing heavy meals for a short time.

-➤ Seek medical help if vomiting persists beyond 24 hours.
+Seek medical help if vomiting persists beyond 24 hours or red-flag symptoms appear.

 Frequently Asked Questions